Chapter 3

 THE MAXILLO-MANDIBULAR SUTURE

-Connecting and coordinating these diverse growth processes in the upper and lower jawbones, the bite functions like a cranial suture that adaptively connects the growth processes above and below it.
-Alterations in the growth of one area of the upper jawbone affects growth in the opposing area of the lower jawbone, and vice-versa.92 Adaptive growth at the dental joint maintains the stability of the bite table despite damage to a tooth or even an area of teeth.
-Adaptive growth at the dental joint also accommodates both the advancement of the mandibular corpus and the expansion of the maxilla while maintaining a stable bite table, whether wear of the teeth is slow or fast.
+Connecting and coordinating these diverse growth processes in the upper and lower jawbones, the bite functions like one long horseshoe shaped suture.
+Alterations in the growth of one area of the upper jawbone affects growth in the opposing area of the lower jawbone, and vice-versa.92 This adaptive growth maintains the stability of the bite table despite damage to a tooth or even an area of teeth.
+It also ensures that the bite table remains stable, whether wear of the teeth is slow or fast.

 AGING AND AIRWAY

-During adulthood, the continued slow growth of the jaw system is important not only for compensating for tooth wear but also for reducing resistance in airway flow to compensate for the natural weakening of muscles at the rate of about 5% per decade, which makes them progressively less able to strongly pull in air.
-Mandibular advancement reduces resistance in the pharyngeal airway, while slower maxillary expansion reduces resistance in the nasal airway.
+During adulthood, the continuation of this intramatrix facial growth is important not only for compensating for tooth wear but also for reducing airway flow resistance in order to compensate for the natural weakening of muscles at the rate of about 5% per decade, so the respiratory muscles do not have to keep increasing their effort with age.
+Mandibular advancement reduces resistance in the pharyngeal airway by shifting the mandibular corpus farther from the cervical spine, while maxillary expansion reduces resistance in the nasal airway.

 EVOLUTIONARY SUCCESS